lukaszsamson/toxic/PHASE_2_1.md

   - `next(Driver)` just calls `scan_token/1` and handles strict/tolerant mode decisions for errors.
   - Keep existing list-based `tokenize/4` by repeatedly calling `next/1` until EOF and collecting tokens (compat path).

+IMPORTANT: Do NOT create a brand-new character-dispatching tokenizer.
+We must reuse the existing `tokenize/5` pattern-matching clauses as the dispatcher.
+The change is mechanical:

+- Each `tokenize(Input, Line, Column, Scope, Tokens)` clause should be transformed to:
+  1) Inspect the input head as it already does today.
+  2) Build exactly one token (or decide EOF/error).
+  3) Update the Driver (advance input, update line/column, update `Scope#toxic_tokenizer` inside the Driver).
+  4) Return that single token with the updated Driver.

+In other words: keep the clause structure and recognition logic; remove only the tail calls like `tokenize(Rest, ...)` that build lists.
+Replace them with Driver updates and a single-token return.
+This preserves all battle-tested dispatch logic and avoids re-implementing the lexer from scratch.

-## B. Replace recursion in tokenize/5 family
+## B. Replace recursion in tokenize/5 family (PRESERVE EXISTING CLAUSES)

 All clauses of `tokenize(String, Line, Column, Scope, Tokens)` and helper functions that call it recursively must be reworked to operate on driver state and return a single token.
+Do not introduce a second dispatcher.
+Instead, refactor each existing clause to stop recursing and instead yield exactly one token and an updated Driver.

 Key areas to transform: